OlleMattsson/yijing/static/iching-lite.md

 ==============
 Wilhelm Translation, 1950

-(Line intepretations have been omitted from this lite version.)
+*(Line intepretations have been omitted from this "lite" version.)*

 1. Ch'ien / The Creative
 ------------------------

 above  CH'IEN  THE CREATIVE, HEAVEN below  CH'IEN  THE CREATIVE, HEAVEN

 The first hexagram is made up of six unbroken lines.
 These unbroken